Blogging Tips – Exclusive

 Real dialogue

-Now that sort of thing is fine when you’re two years old.
-But as you mature, you realize that the best conversations are those where there is real dialogue.
+Now, that sort of thing is fine when you’re two years old.
+But as you mature, you realize that the best conversations are those that involve real dialogue.

 I was reminiscing about this a few days ago when it suddenly struck me that there’s an important lesson here for all bloggers.